Node.js Buffer Operations: Views, Copies, and Memory Ownership

 return logBuffer.subarray(0, 16);

-}The returned value is a view. subarray() does not allocate 16 bytes for the session ID.
-It creates a small JavaScript wrapper that points at the same underlying ArrayBuffer as logBuffer, with its own byte offset and length.
-Legacy slice() has the same view behavior.
+}The returned value here is just a view.
+The subarray() method does not allocate 16 new bytes for the session ID.
+Instead, it simply creates a tiny JavaScript wrapper pointing directly at the same underlying ArrayBuffer as the big logBuffer, just with a restricted byte offset and length.
+The older slice() method has exactly the same behavior.

-If that view is used only inside the current synchronous operation, the arrangement is often exactly what you want.
-If it is stored in a cache, a map, or a batch queue, the backing memory for the whole incoming chunk stays reachable through the view.
-Even though your application only cares about 16 bytes, the runtime cannot free the larger buffer while a live view still references its backing store.
+If you only use that tiny view inside your current synchronous function, this arrangement is incredibly fast and efficient.
+But if you store that view in a cache, a Map, or a batch queue, the entire backing memory for the massive incoming chunk stays reachable through that tiny view.
+Even though your application only cares about those 16 bytes, the V8 garbage collector cannot free the larger buffer as long as a live view still references its backing store.

 Figure 2.1 - A retained view keeps the parent backing store reachable, while a copied range can outlive the source without retaining the larger allocation.

-You are not retaining a few bytes.
-You are retaining the much larger allocation behind each request.
-Multiply that by thousands of stored views, and RSS can climb far beyond what the visible JavaScript object sizes suggest.
-The root cause is one method call whose ownership behavior was misunderstood.
+You are accidentally retaining the entire massive allocation behind every single request.
+Multiply that tiny mistake by thousands of stored views, and your server's memory footprint will climb far beyond what the visible JavaScript objects suggest.
+The root cause is a single method call where the developer misunderstood how memory ownership works.

-The underlying constraint is simple: a Buffer object is a JavaScript object, but the bytes it exposes are backed by ArrayBuffer memory that Node tracks separately from ordinary JavaScript heap usage.
+The rule is simple.
+A Buffer object is a standard JavaScript object, but the actual bytes it exposes live in an ArrayBuffer that Node tracks entirely separately from normal JavaScript heap usage.

 Understanding Buffer Memory Architecture

-The Buffer object you use in JavaScript is a lightweight handle that lives on the V8 heap.
-That handle refers to the backing memory where the bytes live.
-This two-part system is what makes Buffers useful for binary I/O: Node can pass payloads to native code without first converting them into JavaScript strings or arrays.
+The Buffer object you interact with in JavaScript is just a tiny handle sitting on the V8 heap.
+That handle acts as a pointer to the external backing memory where your actual bytes live.
+This two-part system is exactly why Buffers are so efficient for binary I/O. Node can pass massive payloads directly to native C++ code without wasting time converting them into JavaScript strings or arrays first.

-The same split creates the retention hazard.
-If your code keeps the handle alive through a closure, cache, or long-lived object, the backing memory remains reachable too.
-You are not retaining only the JavaScript object; you are retaining the bytes that object exposes.
+This exact same separation creates a dangerous retention hazard.
+If your code accidentally keeps that tiny handle alive inside a closure, a cache, or a long-lived object, the entire external backing memory stays pinned down too.
+You are retaining the actual raw bytes that object exposes, regardless of how small the JavaScript handle looks.

 The 8KB Internal Buffer Pool